linas/archeo/atoms/catalog/README-url.md

 it must be possible to write a query that asks for all URL's that have "example.com" as the domain name.
 Such queries are not possible if the key-value pairs are stored as Values.

+The primary issue with the above design is that URL's need to be split before the query is performed.
+That means that there must be a preliminary step that loops over *all* URL's in the AtomSpace, and splits them.
+Splitting generrates about ten atoms for each URL, (ignoring overhead associated with incoming sets, etc.) Thus, this splitting step risks blowing up the size of the AtomSpace.
+Storing the splits as Values doesn't really help; it shaves off the incoming sets, but that's all)

+To add injury to insult, sloppy use of Storage risks saving this redundant data to the database.
+So we blew up RAM usage, and risk blowing up storage, just because the query engine cannot perform searches on "compactified" URL's.
+Can we redisng the query engine to do better?

+### String Regex
+The query engine performs matching based on Node type and Node string, and that's it.
+Given that we know that the Node name is a string, perhaps we could do some sort of regex string compare?
+The regex is a very compact notation for specifying complex string patterns.
+It is certainly far more compact than Atomese (and this has benefits for RAM and storage).
+There are well-developed and well-maintained regex libraries out there, so having a regex compare on the Node name during the pattern query is not an outrageous ask.
+How might this look?